zevbo/Advanced-Quickstart/Advanced Python Quickstart.md

 A couple of basic things to note:

 - all methods start with a "self" argument (which you can name whatever you want, but is bad style to name anything else).
-That self is the "object" that's being
+That self is the "object" that's being called.
 - special methods are generally denoted with `__SOMETHING__`.
 The constructor is really just a special method

 ### Overview